shyamjames/JavaLabSem2/README.md

 ## Questions

-1. Write a program to display two numbers received as command-line arguments.
+1. Program to display two numbers using command line arguments, add those numbers, and display the result.
 2. Write a program to perform the mathematical operations using switch case.